CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 8.3.Ti=Income Tax Returns

-8.3.sec=Within 45 days after the end of each taxable year, the Company shall use its best efforts to send to each of the Members all information necessary for the Members to complete their federal and state income tax or information returns and a copy of the Company’s federal, state and local income tax or information returns for such year.
+8.3.sec=Within 45 days after the end of each taxable year, the Company shall use its best efforts to send to each of the Members all information necessary for the Members to complete their federal and state income tax or information returns and a copy of the Company's federal, state and local income tax or information returns for such year.

 8.4.Ti=Tax Matters Member

-8.4.sec={TaxMM.Name.Full} shall act as tax matters member of the Company to represent the Company (at the Company’s expense) in connection with all examinations of the Company’s affairs by tax authorities and to expend Company funds for professional services and costs associated therewith.
+8.4.sec={TaxMM.Name.Full} shall act as tax matters member of the Company to represent the Company (at the Company's expense) in connection with all examinations of the Company's affairs by tax authorities and to expend Company funds for professional services and costs associated therewith.

-8.=[02/Bit/Sec_04]
+8.=[Bit/Sec_04]

 9.Ti=Dissociation and Dissolution